peternguyen93/Bumblebee-Optimus/README.md

 Other:
 - With apps installed in /opt not work.

-Warning: when you update verion to 0.8 beta 1 you must run script setup of version 0.8 later to remove
+- Replacing sqlite by json structure

-Warning: Only user was installed this software can insert or remove app to run with optirun
+Warning: when you update verion to 0.8 beta 2 you must run script setup of version 0.8 later to remove

 Dependence PyQt4:
 - For Ubuntu: sudo apt-get install python-qt4-dev